 - COURSE DEVIATION INDICATOR Provides VOR/LOC navigation inputs to autopilot for intercept and tracking modes. - LOCALIZER REVERSED INDICATOR LIGHT Amber light, labeled BC, illuminates when BACK CRS button is pushed in (engaged) and LOC frequency selected.
 BC light indicates course indicator needle is reversed on selected receiver (when tuned to a localizer frequency).
-This light is located within the CDI indicator. - 3.
-TURN COORDINATOR Senses roll and yaw for wings leveling and command turn functions. - 4.
-DIR HOLD Airplane holds direction it is flying at time button is pushed. - 5.
-NAV CAPT Airplane will turn to and capture selected VOR or LOC course. - 6.
-NAV TRK Airplane tracks selected VOR or LOC course. - 7.
-HI SENS During NAV CAPT or NAV TRK operation, this high sensitivity setting increases autopilot response to NAV signal to provide more precise operation during localizer approach.
+This light is located within the CDI indicator. - TURN COORDINATOR Senses roll and yaw for wings leveling and command turn functions. - 4.
+DIR HOLD PUSHBUTTON Selects direction hold mode.
+Airplane holds direction it is flying at time button is pushed. - NAV CAPT PUSHBUTTON Selects NAV capture mode.
+When parallel to desired course, airplane will turn to and capture selected VOR or LOC course. - NAV TRK PUSHBUTTON Selects NAV track mode.
+Airplane tracks selected VOR or LOC course. - 7.
+HI SENS PUSHBUTTON During NAV CAPT or NAV TRK operation, this high sensitivity setting increases autopilot response to NAV signal to provide more precise operation during localizer approach.
 In low sensitivity position (pushbutton out), response to NAV signal is dampened for smoother tracking of enroute VOR radials; it also smooths out effect of course scalloping during NAV operation. - 8.
-BACK CRS Used with LOC operation only.
+BACK CRS PUSHBUTTON Used with LOC operation only.
 With A/P switch OFF or ON, and when navigation receiver selected by NAV switch is set to a localizer frequency, it reverses normal localizer needle indication (CDI) and causes localizer reversed (BC) light to illuminate.
-With A/P switch ON, reverses localizer signal to autopilot. - 10.
-NAV Selects NAV 1 or NAV 2 navigation receiver. - 11.
-PULL TURN When pulled out and centered in detent, airplane will fly wings-level; when turned to the right (R), the airplane will execute a right, standard rate turn; when turned to the left (L), the airplane will execute a left, standard rate turn.
-When centered in detent and pushed in, the operating mode selected by a push button is engaged. - 12.
+With A/P switch ON, reverses localizer signal to autopilot. - 9.
+ACTUATOR The torque motor in the actuator causes the ailerons to move in the commanded direction. - 10.
+NAV SWITCH Selects NAV 1 or NAV 2 navigation receiver. - 11.
+PULL TURN KNOB When pulled out and centered in detent, airplane will fly wings-level; when turned to the right (R), the airplane will execute a right, standard rate turn; when turned to the left (L), the airplane will execute a left, standard rate turn.
+When centered in detent and pushed in, the operating mode selected by a pushbutton is engaged. - 12.
 TRIM Used to trim autopilot to compensate for minor variations in aircraft trim or weight distribution.
-(For proper operation, the aircraft's rudder trim must be manually trimmed before the autopilot is engaged.) - 13.
-A/P Turns autopilot ON or OFF.
+(For proper operation, the aircraft's rudder trim (if so equipped) must be manually trimmed before the autopilot is engaged.) - 13.
+A/P Switch Turns autopilot ON or OFF.